Dynamics of magnetoviscous warped discs around compact objects: Inclusion of a star-hosted magnetic field

 The resulting equations of motion are

-The test-body model of the present analysis means that we should collapse the derivatives as $\partial_z \approx 1/H, \partial_x = \partial_r \approx\psi_0 / H$.
-This step, however, involves some loss of information related to the sign of each derivative.
-In order to keep track of these signs we introduce the bookkeeping parameters $\epsilon_i = \pm 1$ with $i=1,2, \ldots$.
-We have the following algebraic expressions for the perturbed magnetic field:
+{The local test-body model of the present analysis means that we should collapse the derivatives as $\partial_z \approx \pm 1/H, \partial_x = \pm \partial_r \approx \pm \psi_0 / H$.
+This step unavoidably involves some loss of information related to the sign of each derivative (which in turn reflects an uncertainty in the directionality of the relevant vectors in the problem, e.g., how the magnetic field is oriented with respect to the tilt).
+In order to keep track of these signs we introduce the bookkeeping parameters $\epsilon_i = \pm 1$ with $i=1,2, \ldots$. }

+{While this simplification is somewhat unsatisfactory in that it introduces additional parameters in an already complicated system, it is not too difficult to see that each derivative term should take \emph{both} positive and negative values across different regions of the warped disc as a result of the oscillatory character of the radial displacement $\delta r$, see Figs.~\ref{fig:schematic} and \ref{fig:schematicMag}.
+This is a key point because, as we will see, only positive signs can give rise to instabilities, suggesting that some configurations warrant further investigation in the future via full MHD simulations.
+In what follows, we therefore focus on regions of the disc where the $\epsilon$ are positive and investigate instability in those regions. }